 However, it’s always a good idea to check with your insurance company to understand your specific plan’s coverage.
 And if you don’t have insurance, your doctor may be able to recommend programs that offer free or low-cost screenings.

-If you have HealthPartners insurance, you can check your plan’s coverage online.
+If you have HealthPartners insurance, you can check your insurance coverage by signing in.

 Should you be screened for lung cancer?
 Talk with a doctor to find out.